-It was all coming to an end, the writing was on the wall, and if 1994 didn’t confirm it, 1995 certainly did.
-And on June 21-22, the Grateful Dead performed their final shows in the state of New York at the Knickerbocker Arena in Albany.
+For this week’s Jerry Sunday, we look back on a time when it was all coming to an end.
+The writing was on the wall, and if 1994 didn’t confirm it, 1995 certainly did.
+And on June 21-22, the Grateful Dead performed their final shows in the state of New York at the Knickerbocker Arena (The Knick) in Albany.

 The Dead had performed over 300 shows in New York State alone since their first in 1967, but the last two in Albany would serve as a curtain call for a band that treated the state as a second home, musically speaking.
 After all the shows and runs at Madison Square Garden, Radio City Music Hall, Fillmore East, Paradise Garden, Capitol Theatre, Nassau Coliseum, Rich Stadium, the Carrier Dome and more, and these would be the finale, even if it was not announced as such.